mikependon/RepoDB/Docs/_build/html/_sources/pages/repositoryoperations.rst.txt

 - **CountBig**: used to count (big) all the records in the database.
 It uses the `SELECT`, `COUNT_BIG` command of SQL.
 - **BatchQuery**: used to query a record from the database by batch.
 It uses the `SELECT` in combination of `ROW_NUMBER` and `ORDER` command of SQL.
 - **BulkInsert**: used to bulk-insert the records in the database.
 - **ExecuteQuery**: used to read certain records from the database in fast-forward access.
-It returns an enumerable list of `RepoDb.Interfaces.IDataEntity` objects.
+It returns an enumerable list of `RepoDb.Interfaces.DataEntity` objects.
 - **ExecuteNonQuery**: used to execute a non-queryable query statement in the database.
 - **ExecuteScalar**: used to execute a command that returns a single-object value from the database.